CONSTITUTION AND BYLAWS

 Article IX.
 Order of Business

-At Meetings of the Club, the order of business so far as the character and nature of the meeting shall be as listed.
+At meetings of the club, the order of business, so far as the character and nature of the meeting may permit, shall be as follows:

 Roll Call